ddosdor/vue-sh-cli/README.md

 `vsh component --help`

 #### Create new view
-In order to create a new component, you should enter in the console:
+In order to create a new view, you should enter in the console:
 ```cmd
 vsh view --name MyNewAwesomeVuew
 ```